uavaustin/docs.uavaustin.org/guides/image-rec/src/training-data/basic-image-manipulation.md

 # Basic Image Manipulation and Data Generation

-Over the next couple of examples, we will walk through how we create our training data for our vision models.
-Roughly, we will take pre-drawn shapes, combine them with pre-defined text, and past the final item onto background tiles.
+Over the next couple of examples, we will walk through how we create training data for our vision models.
+Roughly, we will take pre-drawn shapes, combine them with pre-defined text, and paste the final target onto background tiles.

 ## Background Preparation